Probate Q&A Series

 • Collect assets, pay debts and taxes, and notify creditors.

-You oversee each step, but your resident agent can appear for you in court if you cannot travel.
+You oversee each step, but your resident process agent is not a co-administrator solely by virtue of that appointment and does not automatically appear for you in court.

 2. Quick-Reference Checklist for Nonresident Administrators

-1. Identify the decedent’s county of residence in North Carolina.
+1. Identify the decedent’s county of domicile in North Carolina.

-2. Find and appoint a North Carolina resident agent.
+2. Appoint a North Carolina resident process agent if required.

 3. Obtain a certified death certificate.

-4. Prepare and file the Petition for Letters of Administration.
+4. Prepare and file the application for Letters of Administration.

-5. Secure a surety bond at the amount set by the court.
+5. Secure a bond if required by the clerk or statute.

 6. Serve notice to creditors and publish if required.